SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - What is Computer and what characterstics does computer hold and What are the use cases of Server, TV, Phone etc. Linux is the servers world.
 - What is Client-Server Architecture ?
+Transferring media from Phone to Laptop (Viceversa)
 - What is Operating systems like Windows and what does it do ?
 - What is the difference between Operating systems Linux and Windows ?
 - How to connect to Linux servers and what is the another name of Server ?
 - What are the Authentication mechanisms to connect to linux server ?
-- How to generate (or) create a link between "LOCK and KEY" using a command ?
+- How to generate (or) create a link between "LOCK & KEY" using command ? ssh-keygen -f <file_name>
 - How to enable extensions in control panel ?
 File explorer, view, unhide extenions for known files.
 - What is the syntax of Public-key ? ssh-rsa {code} Laptop-name
 - What is the syntax of Private-key ?
 BEGIN OPENSSH PRIVATE KEY {code} END OPENSSH PRIVATE KEY